How To Grow Scallions Indoors

 Easy: Growing scallions indoors is quite easy and their quick growth means frequent harvests.

-In addition to taking the taste of your dish to a whole new dimension, scallions are rich in B-complex vitamins as well as minerals such as iron, copper, magnesium, and calcium.
+In addition to taking the taste of your dish to a whole new dimension, scallions are rich in B-complex vitamins and minerals such as iron, copper, magnesium, and calcium.
 Simply put, they are great for your health.

 Let’s jump right in, and discover how easy it can be to grow your very own batch of scallions indoors!